aravindmenona/Node-to-python-invocation/README.md

-# Node to python code invokation
+# Node to python code invocation
 ## This NodeJS code uses Python shell to call a python code file.